-2.2 THE SELLER reserves the right to request any guarantee that it may consider necessary and to suspend any order, even after acceptance, until it has obtained complete satisfaction concerning this request.
+2.2 The SELLER reserves the right to request any guarantee that it may consider necessary and to suspend any order, even after acceptance, until it has obtained complete satisfaction concerning this request.

-THE SELLER reserves the right to stipulate that execution of an order be subject to payment of one or more down-payments, for which compliance with the terms of payment is an essential condition.
+The SELLER reserves the right to stipulate that execution of an order be subject to payment of one or more down payments, for which compliance with the terms of payment is an essential condition.
 Therefore, any non-compliance with any one of these terms is liable to lead to a delay in executing the order, even its cancellation, without the BUYER being able to exercise any rights whatsoever enforcing completion of the order.
-Down-payments already made will remain the property of THE SELLER, which also reserves the right to use all legal resources available for obtaining total payment of all outstanding sums.
+Down payments already made will remain the property of the SELLER, which also reserves the right to use all legal resources available for obtaining total payment of all outstanding sums.
 The BUYER will have no rights of appeal.

-2.3 For orders placed by electronic mail, order information records supplied by THE SELLER will be considered valid by the parties in the event of any dispute on any of the details contained in the order, which the BUYER accepts unreservedly.
+2.3 For orders placed by electronic mail, order information records supplied by the SELLER will be considered valid by the parties in the event of any dispute on any of the details contained in the order, which the BUYER accepts unreservedly.

-2.5 Once received by THE SELLER no order can be cancelled, and the Buyer will be liable for the full value associated with all confirmed orders on the next invoice date.
+2.5 Once received by the SELLER no order can be cancelled, and the BUYER will be liable for the full value associated with all confirmed orders on the next invoice date.

 3. PRICES AND TERMS OF PAYMENT